LacunaOmnibus/MontyLacuna/README.md

     These methods return *lists*, not single objects.
 You often really want a single object; just remember that you're getting a list.
+- TLE date format
+  - Many methods include dates as part of their returns.
+TLE dates are in the format:
+    "01 31 2010 13:09:05 +0000"

 ## Working
 "working" means that all functionality exists, and quickie scripts appear to